-I have been witness to some epic creative vs. developer showdowns in the past 15 years of my career, and it always made me scratch my head in wonder.
+I have been witness to some epic creative vs. developer showdowns in the past 15 (or so) years of my career, and it always made me scratch my head in wonder.
 As I grew professionally, I began to realize that it was more than just a nasty symptom of the silo effect.

 First, we need to acknowledge the fact that both the creative and developer animals are a protective and sensitive species – susceptible to quick judgments, sarcastic and snappy repertoire, and hurt feelings.
 However, both are highly intelligent, detail oriented, have a work ethic that is heads and tails above the rest, and although they may not like their current full-time environment, have a passion for the work that is unmatched.

 So, how do you get these two like-minded, project cornerstones linking arm-in-arm and skipping down the highway of productivity?
 It’s actually not that difficult.

 Stop thinking you know it all, because you don’t.

 Creative – a five-minute Google search for “Drupal” or “API” does not mean you understand functionality enough to run head first into wireframing and mockups.
 Developers – understanding the tip of the Photoshop iceberg does not make you a marketing wiz.
 Now that that’s settled, it’s time to start looking at each other as partners.
 Talking is crucial during the discovery and definition phase of the project.
 Creatives need to fully understand any potential functionality limitations before they even begin to think about design, even if they have worked on a similar project in the past.
 Developers need to understand the goal Creative and Marketing is trying to achieve in order to identify priorities and offer solutions to requests that could end up blowing a project's deadline and budget.

 No, really.
 You’re going to have to talk to each other, like with words.